 Instead of frying, try boiling, broiling, baking, roasting, poaching, steaming, or sautéing.

 Instead of whole milk, use low-fat or nonfat milk, which contains all the nutrients without all the fat.
-Choose other low-fat or nonfat dairy products including yogurt, cheese, and cottage cheese.
+Choose other low-fat or nonfat dairy products, including yogurt, cheese, and cottage cheese.
 You can also substitute low-fat buttermilk or yogurt in recipes that call for cream cheese or sour cream.

 Instead of eggs, try just egg whites or cholesterol-free commercial egg substitutes.

-Pass on commercially prepared baked goods, which are often made with hydrogenated oils or trans fats.
+Skip commercially prepared baked goods, which are often made with hydrogenated oils or trans fats.